thePanz/og_forum/README.txt

    -ALLOW PUBLIC CHOICE
       This allows group owners to decide which of their forums are public or private, but can also work with the auto setting above.
-First an explaination without the auto
+First an explanation without the auto
       setting:

-        In each forum, the group owner (or admins) will see a link in the context menu to 'Administer group forums' which presents a table structure whereby they may edit forums' names or delete them, add forums to the container, make them public, make them private, or rest them.
+        In each forum, the group owner (or admins) will see a link in the context menu to 'Administer group forums' which presents a table structure whereby they may edit forums' names or delete them, add forums to the container, make them public, make them private, or reset them.
 The publicity settings enter these values into the database - PRIVATE_SET_BY_OWNER, PUBLIC_SET_BY_OWNER, and PRIVATE_DEFAULT.
 The 'set by owner' values take precedence over the 'auto' and 'default' values.